All Episodes

 Where did this guy go?

-I thought Clinton ran on it.
+I thought Clinton ran Oregon.

-Oh no, he's the new governor.
+Oh, no, he's the new governor.

-Oh, okay, good, we've got a story.
+We've got a story.

-And that's um what's propelling this.
+And that's what's propelling this.

-And in Eugene, Oregon, welcome to the EIB network.
+And in Eugene, Oregon, welcome to the EIB Network.

 Thank you.